Sonnet 434

 A slave to love and virtue through and through

-Your explanations ever seem contrived,
+Your explanations ever seem contrived

-That sophistry our sacred bond derides.
+Such sophistry our sacred bond derides.

 Why must we play this soulless sad charade?

-Why here yet kneel when every hope is prayed?
+Why yet here kneel when every hope is prayed?

 © Loubert S Suddaby.
 All Rights Reserved.